We may earn affiliate commissions for the recommended products. Learn more.

 In terms of exclusive features, the Oura Ring 4 also supports daytime stress monitoring and provides resilience-building tips.
 Meanwhile, its temperature trend analysis, alongside heart rate and sleep monitoring data, can be pretty useful for tracking multiple health-related metrics.

-On the other hand, RingConn also claims that it is the first ring that may be able to detect sleep apnea.
+On the other hand, RingConn also claims to be the first ring that can detect sleep apnea.
 However, FDA approval for the detection of sleep apnea is still pending.
 While it does consume extra battery life, this feature is claimed to track your overnight breathing disturbances and provide guidance based on the results.

 Ringconn app breaks down your sleep data